KONG Classic Dog Toy (Large)

 Small dogs need appropriately sized toys they can carry.
 Avoid toys small enough to swallow.
 Soft plush toys and small Kongs work well.

-At just 9-16 lbs, the Shih Tzu falls squarely in the small category, but their low energy level means they punch above their weight class when it comes to dog toys requirements.
-Do not let their size fool you into buying the cheapest option -- quality matters just as much for small breeds, and often more since poorly made products can pose choking or injury risks for smaller dogs.
+At 9-16 lbs, the Shih Tzu is firmly in the small category, but their low energy level means they punch above their weight when it comes to dog toys.
+Don't let the size fool you into grabbing the cheapest option -- quality matters just as much for small breeds, and poorly made products can pose choking or injury risks that larger dogs would shrug off.

 Matching Dog Toys to Your Shih Tzu's Low-Energy Lifestyle